kkarrwrites/kkarrwrites/README.md

 - Currently, I'm working on:
   - An Astro and Tailwind CSS project for [Luna Station Quarterly](https://github.com/jenniferlynparsons/lunastationquarterly).
+- In the past:
-- In the past, I've worked on various projects, which are listed on my [portfolio](https://kkarrwrites.carrd.co/).
+  - I've worked on various projects, which are listed on my [portfolio](https://kkarrwrites.carrd.co/).

 ## 📚 Training